toropanov/journal/source/_posts/the-power-of-habits.md

 The quotation of Richard Tirendi says:

-> If you’re the smartest person in the room, you’re in the wrong room.
+> If you’re the smartest person in the room, you’re in the wrong room

 The notion lingered in my mind, compelling me to ponder deeply.
 In hindsight, I realize that several significant failures resulted from my tendency to abandon pursuits prematurely or opt for easier routes, influenced by my surroundings.